Chevrolet Cavalier: First generation (1982–1987)

 The first-generation Cavalier first went on sale in the United States in May 1981 as a 1982 model.
 The Cavalier name originated from GM's then-British subsidiary Vauxhall, who applied it to badge engineered variants of the Opel Ascona, the third generation of which was the first J-body car to be released.

-Initially, the 1.8 liter carbureted L46 inline 4 was the only available engine, and it could be mated to either a 4-speed manual or a 3-speed automatic transmission.
+Initially, the 1.8 liter carbureted L46 inline 4 was the only available engine, and could be mated to either a 4-speed manual or a 3-speed automatic transmission.
 The Cavalier came in four body styles: a 2-door coupe, 3-door hatchback, 4-door sedan, and a 4-door station wagon.
 Available trim packages were the entry level Cadet, mid-level Base, and the upscale CL, which could be optioned with two-tone paint, accent stripes, and aluminum alloy wheels.
 The suspension was shared with the Citation and Celebrity, and consisted of MacPherson struts, lower control arms, coil springs, and a front stabilizer bar.
 The rear suspension was unique to the Cavalier and featured a solid beam axle, trailing arms, and variable-rate coil springs.

 For 1983, the 2.0 liter throttle body fuel-injected LQ5 inline 4 replaced the previous L46 engine, and a 5-speed manual transmission was offered.
 A convertible model produced by American Specialty Cars was added late in the model year; initial production totaled fewer than 1,000 units.
 This was the first convertible from Chevrolet since the Caprice convertible had been discontinued in 1975.

 For 1984, the Cavalier's styling was lightly refreshed, with a new grille and four rather than two rectangular sealed-beam Headlamps.
 The Type 10 package, previously available only on the hatchback, was offered on the coupe and convertible models.
 5,161 Cavaliers built at the South Gate Assembly plant were festooned with an Olympic special appearance package to celebrate the 1984 Summer Olympics.

 For 1985, the 2.8 liter LB6 V6 was added as an optional engine.
-It was meant to debut with the Z24 package, but the Z24 package was delayed until 1986.
+It was meant to debut with the Z24 package, but said package was delayed until 1986.
 The V6 was available as an option on all trim levels.

 For 1986, the Z24 package was added as on option for the coupe and hatchback models.
 It featured digital gauges, sport wheels, a ground effects kit, and a specific front fascia.
 The Type 10 package was discontinued and replaced with the RS package, which was now available on all body styles.

 For 1987, both available engines were refreshed.
-The LQ5 four-cylinder was updated to the LL8 designation, gained 5 horsepower, and the distributor was replaced with a coil pack ignition system.
+The LQ5 four-cylinder was updated to the LL8 designation, gained 5 horsepower, and the ignition distributor was replaced with a coil pack ignition system.
 The LB6 V6 gained aluminum cylinder heads, different fuel injectors, and electronic spark control.